 - Who or what do you put your trust in?
 And what is the result?

 - Do you relate more to the “bush in the wastelands” or the “tree planted by the water”?
 Why?

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 5 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 6 Love does not delight in evil but rejoices with the truth.
 7 It always protects, always trusts, always hopes, always perseveres.1 Corinthians 13:4-7 NIV

-- In what ways do you need to repent in loving God by choosing to trust him?
+In what ways do you need to repent in loving God by choosing to trust him?

 From this scripture, we learn that following God means you say “No” to what you want and “Yes” to what God wants for your life.
 Sometimes, our desires for control boil down to one thing: self-interest.
 We want what’s best, easiest, and most comfortable for ourselves.

 The problem is, if your life is focused on getting what you want, Jesus says you will end up losing yourself and your God-given purpose.

 What are some areas of your life in which you have been unwilling to “deny yourself”?
 How do you think trusting God and letting go of control in these areas would lead you to find the life God wants you to have?